alexandreleote/Glossaire/Exo_Glossaire.md

 ## English
 1)	What does JavaScript enable you to do on a website ?
 a.
 Add interactive behavior and dynamic content

+JavaScript gives developers the ability to create dynamic pages and content, such as forms, animations, and updates, without needing to reload the page.

 b.
 Define the layout and design of web pages
 c.
 Handle server-side operations

 2)	Which programming language is primarily used for server-side web development ?
 a.
 PHP

+PHP is primarily used for server-side web development, allowing developers to create dynamic and interactive websites by handling server-side logic, such as database interactions and user authentication.

 b.
 JavaScript
 c.
 HTML

-3)	What is the purpose of a web browser ?
+4)	What is the purpose of a web browser ?
 a.
 To render and display web pages

+The browser renders and displays web pages thanks to HTML, CSS, and JavaScript.
+It interprets the content from a website and presents it in a user-friendly format.

 b.
 To execute serve-side code
 c.
 To manage databases

-4)	What is the difference between GET and POST methods in HTTP ?
+5)	What is the difference between GET and POST methods in HTTP ?
 a.
 GET retrieves data from a server, while POST submits data to a server

+GET and POST are two superglobal methods in PHP that behave differently.
+GET retrieves data from the server and appends it to the URL, while POST submits data to the server within the request body, making it more secure for transmitting sensitive information.

 b.
 GET submits data to a server, while POST retrieves data from a server
 c.
 GET and POST methods are interchangeable

-5)	What is the purpose of version control systems (e.g., Git) in web development ?
+6)	What is the purpose of version control systems (e.g., Git) in web development ?
 a.
 To track changes and manage collaborative development

+The purpose of version control systems is to enable a development team to collaborate on the same project without interfering with each other's work.
+Each team member can create a fork of the main code to develop new features and then merge their changes back into the main codebase, allowing everyone to work at their own pace while minimizing the risk of conflicts or errors.

 b.
 To optimize website loading speed
 c.
 To handle network protocols and data transfer

-6)	What is the purpose of a framework in web development ?
+7)	What is the purpose of a framework in web development ?
 a.
 To provide a structured environment for building web applications

+As its name suggests, a framework provides a structured foundation for the code, allowing developers to focus solely on building the necessary functionalities for the application, rather than dealing with the underlying infrastructure.

 b.
 To handle network protocols and data transfer
 c.
 To create visual designs and layouts for websites

-7)	What does NoSQL stand for ?
+8)	What does NoSQL stand for ?
 a.
 Not Only SQL

+NoSQL stands for 'Not Only SQL,' meaning it doesn't solely rely on traditional SQL databases for operations like generating, updating, or deleting data.
+Instead, NoSQL databases offer flexible data models and allow for more scalable and dynamic ways of handling data.

 b.
 Non-Structured Query Language
 c.
 New Object-Oriented Language

-8)	Which of the following is a characteristic of NoSQL databases ?
+9)	Which of the following is a characteristic of NoSQL databases ?
 a.
 Strict schema enforcement
 b.
 Support for complex transactions
 c.
 Scalability and flexible data models

+NoSQL databases offer more flexible data models, allowing for better scalability in their usage.